LibraryCarpentry/librarycarpentry.github.io/pages/workshops.md

 either <a href="https://software-carpentry.org/lessons">Software Carpentry</a>
 or <a href="http://www.datacarpentry.org/lessons">Data Carpentry</a> lesson materials.

+Audiences generally comprise postgraduate students and early career researchers, but may include postdocs, undergraduates, and others working within a research framework, for example, in government or industry.
+See some [sample learner personas](https://software-carpentry.org/audience).

 They are taught by volunteer Instructors.
 Instructors perform live coding and learners work on their own machines.
 Certified Instructors comprise people who have completed our <a href="http://carpentries.github.io/instructor-training/">instructor training</a> course.